“Take Vacations, Go as many places as you can. You can always make money. You can’t always make memories.”

 The Wise Hero Reality:

-Most of us start calculating travel expenditures after we start planning that vacation which we knew we will be taking from almost a year.
-So we mostly try to manage our travel expenditures with whatever is in our bank account.
-But with the other basic daily expenditures, it starts to look like a lot of pressure.
+Most of us start calculating travel expenditures after we start planning that vacation which we knew we will be taking for almost a year.
+So we mostly try to manage our travel expenditures with whatever currently is in our bank account.
+But with other basic daily expenditures, it starts to look like a lot of pressure and you realize that you cannot afford to travel.

 A good idea would be to plan a certain amount you would contribute to a travel savings account.
 It will be useful to have ATM and online access to the account, this way you can draw money directly from the account when booking and while you travel.
 This will keep you from mingling your regular accounts with your “trip money,” which will in turn guarantee that the money you set aside for the trip is the money you actually spend.
 It will also be easy to track your actual expenditures as the trip progresses without too much effort.